 In Dishonored this doesn't exist for you, it exists for everyone else.
 Well, so long as they're unconscious anyway, an NPC will never end up going in the water while they're still standing.
 If an unconscious character ends up going in any deep body of water, the game counts them as dead, even when you fish them back out!

-This is especially infuriating when going for a Clean Hands (no kill) run, since the player may end up accidentally dropping a guard in water and not realising it until the end of the level, where the player then knows they accidentally killed someone, somehow, and now needs to do the whole level over.
+This is especially infuriating when going for a Clean Hands (no kill) run, since the player may end up accidentally dropping a guard in water (or leaving them somewhere precarious, and gravity does the rest) and not realising it until the end of the level, where the player then knows they accidentally killed someone, somehow, and now needs to do the whole level over.

-This also happens when the player has to bring Anton Sokolov back to the Loyalists alive and killing him results in an instant Game Over.
-Whatever you do, don't drop him in the water.
+This also happens when the player has to bring Anton Sokolov back to the Loyalists alive, and killing him results in an instant Game Over.
+When carrying Sokolov back to the boat, you need to be extremely careful, as the player automatically drops whatever he or she is carrying if they go into the water.
+If you accidentally fall into the Wrenhaven while carrying Sokolov, he's toast.

 In the 1.4.2 update of Minecraft, slimes could spawn at night in swamp biomes.
 However, they can't swim, so it's quite likely that they will jump in deep water and eventually drown.